open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-crowdin-integration.md

 ### Tagging:

->Tagging in Crowdin is similar to tagging your friends on Facebook except here we tag strings on a screenshot.
+>Tagging in Crowdin is similar to tagging your friends on Facebook except here we tag strings on a screen shot.

 Now that you know what strings are and what tagging is, let’s show you how to accomplish the objectives above.